jameshughes89/cs101/site/topics/exceptions/exceptions.rst

 Example 2
 ---------

+* Consider a program requiring a user to input some values
-* Bob just wants to have his program keep asking the user for input until it can divide the numbers
+* If this is the case, it may be ideal to have the program ask for input again if the input was inadmissible

 .. code-block:: python